Red Dwarf: Back to Earth: Reception

 It has been noted that the final episode in particular is heavily influenced by Blade Runner, "the film that inspired series creators Rob Grant and Doug Naylor to put pen to paper in the first place," though questions have been raised over the artistic success of this homage.

 Channel head Steve North reported some months after the event that the Dave network was "delighted with how the new shows have gone" and responded coyly to rumours that a new series had been commissioned.
 In June 2010, Craig Charles and Chris Barrie confirmed plans to produce further series.
-In April 2011, a six-episode series X to be broadcast in October 2012, was officially announced; principal photography for the series took place in December 2011 and January 2012.
+In April 2011, a six-episode tenth series, to be broadcast in October 2012, was officially announced; principal photography for the series took place in December 2011 and January 2012.

-Red Dwarf X, the tenth series, was broadcast on UK television channel Dave between 4 October 2012 and 8 November 2012.
+Red Dwarf X was broadcast on UK television channel Dave between 4 October 2012 and 8 November 2012.
 Series XI was broadcast in 2016 and Series XII began in 2017.

 Home media

 Back to Earth was released on DVD on 15 June 2009.
-The cover of the DVD is a replica of the one featured in part 2 of the specials, with a few cosmetic changes, such as replacing "Coming Soon" with "Director's Cut" and the addition of the plot synopsis read by Lister, which was absent on the prop.
+The cover of the DVD is a replica of the one featured in part two of the specials, with a few cosmetic changes, such as replacing "Coming Soon" with "Director's Cut" and the addition of the plot synopsis read by Lister, which was absent on the prop.
 There are two methods of viewing the specials, the broadcast episodes as shown on Dave, and a new "Director's cut" in which all three episodes have been edited together into a single feature length programme, with a few lines of dialogue trimmed, such as Rimmer's bemoaning it being a three-parter, but no extra scenes or dialogue were added with the exception of "The End" being typed on a typewriter following extended end credits.
 There is also a Smeg Ups compilation (outtakes) and featurettes, including the broadcast "making of", and a new-to-DVD Part Two, which is nearly twice the length of the first.

 Continuing the metafictional theme of the storyline, during one scene Lister is shown reading the back of the DVD case for Back to Earth—what he reads is similar to what is printed on the real-life DVD case, and the two-disc clamshell is formatted the same way (although the inner labels are different).

 A Blu-ray Disc version was released on 31 August 2009, containing the same material as the DVD but all in 1080i except for a few features (it was encoded in 1080i rather than 1080p to preserve the original play-speed of the broadcast and DVD version) followed by a US DVD & Blu-ray release on 6 October 2009.

 The miniseries was released on DVD in Japan, combined with Red Dwarf X, on 3 February 2015.
 The series was re-dubbed in Japanese, with Hiroshi Iwasaki replacing Sukekiyo Kameyama as the voice of Kryten following the latter's death.